microsoft/CNTK/Documentation/current_iteration.md

 - Updated doc for Convolution layer to include group and dilation arguments.
 - Added improved input validation for group convolution.
 - Updated `LogSoftMax` to use more numerically stable implementation.
+- Fixed Gather op's incorrect gradient value.
+- Added validation for 'None' node in python clone substitution.
+- Added validation for padding channel axis in convolution.
+- Added CNTK native default lotusIR logger to fix the "Attempt to use DefaultLogger" error when loading some ONNX models.
+- Added proper initialization for ONNX TypeStrToProtoMap.
+- Updated python doctest to handle different print format for newer version numpy(version >= 1.14).
+- Fixed Pooling(CPU) to produce correct output values when kernel center is on padded input cells.

 ## ONNX
 ### Updates